 Using a VPN (Virtual Private Network) can be both a blessing and a curse.
 It’s a trade-off between all the positives of a VPN, such as online security and the ability to access geo-restricted content, and seriously compromising internet speed.
-Issues with VPN connection speed are commonplace.
-People often ask, Is it possible to increase my speed when using a VPN?
+Issues with VPN connection speeds are commonplace.
+People often ask, Is it possible to increase my VPN connection speeds?

 Imagine that you’re trying to upload a time-sensitive file or video.
 Slow internet speeds could mean precious minutes or even hours lost, which could be detrimental for your business.
 Other issues related to slow internet speed include: